- The Coast

 What's on in Thailand

-The colourful Bor Sang Umbrella Festival celebrates traditional craftsmanship each January.
+The colourful Bor Sang Umbrella Festival celebrates traditional craftsmanship every January.
 Thailand celebrates New Year in April at Songkran.
 Floating candles and hot air balloons make Loy Krathong the most romantic day in November.
-More information on Thailand Events.

 Did you know?

--Thailand is the only country in Southeast Asia that wasn't colonized by a Western power.
+-Thailand is the only country in Southeast Asia that wasn't colonised by a Western power.

 -The official ceremonial name of Bangkok is Krung Thep Mahanakhon Amon Rattanakosin Mahinthara Yuthaya Mahadilok Phop Noppharat Ratchathani Burirom Udomratchaniwet Mahasathan Amon Piman Awatan Sathit Sakkathattiya Witsanukam Prasit.

--Popular energy drink Red Bull originated in Thailand and was originally called Red Guar.
+-Popular energy drink Red Bull originated in Thailand and was originally called Krating Daeng (Red Gaur).

 A final word